Recovering from Grindstone | Mt. Airy News

 Now, the community efforts to raise funds to support the park are being redoubled and are being met with significant corporate financial support as well.

 Last week Allegacy Federal Credit Union announced a $10,000 donation to help with the recovery and rebuilding of Pilot Mountain State Park.
-This is in addition to food and beverage donations the credit union made to the Pilot Knob Volunteer Fire Department.
+This is in addition to food and beverage donations they made to the Pilot Knob Volunteer Fire Department.

 “It is heartbreaking to see the images of Pilot Mountain on fire as many of our members and employees live, work and enjoy this beautiful area of our community,” said Cathy Pace, Allegacy President/CEO and Pilot Mountain native.